 Work to an ordinary watercourse or main river will require a Land drainage consent from Devon County Council or an environmental permit from the Environment Agency.

-Useful NFM documents
+Useful NFM links

 Current NFM projects in Devon